jakub-kula/english-for-designers/03-aboutness/case-study.md

 ---

 ## **Project background**<br>
 This design project started as a school assignment to redesign a logo of a company.
-I chose to redesign Wedos.
+I chose to redesign Wedos - a leading web services company.
 I’ve had a good previous experience with their services but at first glance, their logo didn’t seem to fit into the overall visual identity.
 I couldn’t resist the urge to try and redesign the logo.

 ![Placeholder](img/00_intro.png)

 ---

 ## **Original vs. redesign**<br>
-The original logo is unfortunately a little old fashioned and does not comply with the current overall visual identity of the company.
-They've changed their website, ui, ux and visual presentation multiple times without a single change to the logo.
+The original logo is unfortunately a little old fashioned and does not comply with the overall visual identity of the company.
+They've changed their website, ui, ux and visual presentation multiple times without a single change to the logo since its creation.
 My main focus during the redesign was to adapt the logo to the current modern visual identity.

 <p float="left">
   <img src="img/01_before.png" alt="drawing" width="49%"/>